VladimirShaleev/ipaddress/doc/tutorial.md

 int main() {
     // Parsing string literals for IPv4 and IPv6
+    //
+    // For ipv4:
+    //    if the mask (portion after the / in the argument) is provided in dotted
+    //    quad form, it is considered a netmask if it begins with a non-zero field
+    //    (e.g., /255.0.0.0 corresponds to a /8 netmask).
+Conversely, if it starts
+    //    with a zero field (e.g., 0.255.255.255), it is treated as a hostmask for
+    //    the /8 prefix.
+The only exception is an all-zero mask, which is treated
-    constexpr auto net1 = ipv4_network::parse("1.2.3.0/24");
+    //    as a netmask equivalent to /0.
+If no mask is specified, the default is /32 constexpr auto net1 = ipv4_network::parse("1.2.3.0/24");
     constexpr auto net2 = ipv6_network::parse("2001:db8::/32");
     constexpr auto net3 =   ip_network::parse("1.2.3.4/255.255.255.255"); // any version address